angrykim/agusmakmun.github.io/_posts/2018-06-09-Feature_engineering_strategies_for_credit_card_fraud.md

 However, There was an interesting analysis of the payment time, which attracted my attention.

 ![screenshot_1](/static/img/transaction_time.jpg)

+Motivation was as follows.

+A customer is expected to use their credit cards at very similar hours so the confidence interval for individual can be calculated.

+And to illustrate this, the commonly used "arithmetic mean" shows that it does not fit into data consisting of repeated(periodic) behavior of the time feature.

+the arithmetic mean is not a correct way to average time as shown in Fig.1

+The authors then use vonmises to calculate confidence intervals (very interesting !!)

+The arithmetic mean of transaction time of four transactions made at 2:00, 3:00, 22:00 and 23:00 is 12:30, which is counter in- tuitive since no transaction was made close to that time.

 `Local Clustering Coefficient(LCC)`refers to the `Connection` between nodes, which means it is defined as the number of connections a node has, divided by the total possible connections a node could have.